shounaklohokare/shounaklohokare/README.md

 Full Stack Developer
 --------------------

 I am a programmer at heart.
 I have solved over 150 Data Structures & Algorithms problems on LeetCode, GeeksForGeeks, and HackerRank combined.
-I am proficient in Java, Python, JavaScript, Django, HTML, CSS, Bootstrap, MYSQL and Git.
+I am proficient in Java, Python, JavaScript, HTML, CSS, Bootstrap and MYSQL.
 Along with Object Oriented Principles in Java, I have got the hang of Advance Java concepts like Java Server Page (JSP), Servlets, Java Database Connectivity (JDBC), and Networking.
 I plan to pursue my career in full stack development.
 I enjoy developing web pages using responsive design principles.

 * 🌍  I'm based in Pune
 * 🧠  I'm learning Angular